 Facts About Mozambique's Culture, Geography, and History

 Mozambique is a country with a long stretch of Indian Ocean coastline south-east of Africa.
 Its attractiveness compelled Portuguese explorers to make it one of their earliest colonies way back almost 500 years ago.
 Mozambique’s coastal beauty makes it a great place to visit.
-We are going to explore 12 interesting facts about this great country to enable you grasp some perspective on it.
+We are going to explore 12 interesting facts about this great country to enable you to grasp some perspective on it

 12. Since 2001, Mozambique’s annual average GDP growth has been among the world’s highest.
 Mozambique is still a very poor country however, with half its people living on less than $1 a day.